This story was updated July 2018.

 Recently, while I was reading a post on another pet blog, I learned how to test pets for urinary tract infections at home with a new kit that hit the marketplace.
 It’s an urinalysis test made by Petnostics.
 The kit is inexpensive, easy to use and thorough.
 All you need is a smart phone to get the results.

-My paraplegic dog Sophie didn’t have many repeated Urinary Tract Infections, but the two she did have were awful for both of us.
+My paraplegic dog Sophie didn’t have many Urinary Tract Infections, but the two she did have were awful for both of us.
 I missed all of the warning signs and she ended up with a severe infection.
 Sophie had to go on some pretty potent antibiotics which were hard on her body.

 Overall we were lucky in treating Sophie’s occasional UTIs, but I know for many pet parents this is an ongoing struggle.

-I contacted Petnostics and asked if I could review their urine test kit on a healthy dog like Bailey.
+I contacted Petnostics and asked if I could review their urine test kit on my healthy dog Bailey.
 They said their kit could be used for any dog or cat and they immediately sent one to me.
 Later in this post I’ll discuss our experience, but first I thought I should share some information about Urinary Tract Infections in paralyzed and incontinent pets.

 Why are incontinent pets prone to UTIs?

 An article from VeterinaryPartner.com explained that UTIs happen when bacteria grows in the bladder, urethra or kidneys.
 Most infections are found in the bladder.

 The bladder is sterile and in a healthy dog or cat so it is rare for bacteria to grow there.
 On the flip side, the surrounding external genital area has lots of bacteria and so does a pet’s environment.
 Infections occur when those bacteria are allowed to enter into the bladder.